ray-project/ray/doc/source/cluster/cloud.rst

         Once above done, you should be ready to launch your cluster.
 The provided `ray/python/ray/autoscaler/aliyun/example-full.yaml </ray/python/ray/autoscaler/aliyun/example-full.yaml>`__ cluster config file will create a small cluster with an ecs.n4.large head node (on-demand) configured to autoscale up to two ecs.n4.2xlarge.

-        Make sure account balance is not less than 100 RMB, otherwise you will got InvalidAccountStatus.NotEnoughBalance error.
+        Make sure your account balance is not less than 100 RMB, otherwise you will receive a `InvalidAccountStatus.NotEnoughBalance` error.

         Test that it works by running the following commands from your local machine: